James-Traina/bga-tm-scraper/README.md

 # Terraforming Mars BGA Scraper

-A comprehensive Python tool for scraping and parsing Terraforming Mars game replays from BoardGameArena with ELO tracking and Arena mode detection.
+A Python CLI tool for scraping and parsing Terraforming Mars game replays from BoardGameArena.

 ## Table of Contents